-- 1. how well you answered the question asked, how well you examined all the material provided for the assignment, if you meet the word count minimum, and how many course concepts you utilized as appropriate to this assignment. - 2. whether your post had a clear introduction and body with clear flow, with no spelling or grammatical errors, and how well your response went beyond description. - 3. how well you synthesized the materials provided to illuminate course concepts. - 4. how well you incorporated superb outside academic knowledge and/or your own personal and/or family/work knowledge to further illuminate course concepts.
+- 1. how well you answered the question asked, how well you examined all the material provided for the assignment, if you meet the word count minimum, and how many course concepts you utilized as appropriate to this assignment. - 2. whether your post had a clear introduction and body with clear flow, with no spelling or grammatical errors, and how well your response went beyond description. - 3. how well you synthesize the lectures and course materials provided to illustrate course concepts. - 4. how well you incorporated superb outside academic knowledge and/or your own personal and/or family/work knowledge to further illuminate course concepts.